mindspore-ai/docs/lite/tutorials/source_en/quick_start/quick_start.md

     For details about how to connect the Android Studio to a device for debugging, see <https://developer.android.com/studio/run/device>.

+    The mobile phone needs to be turn on "USB debugging mode" before Android Studio can recognize the mobile phone.
+Huawei mobile phones generally turn on "USB debugging model" in Settings > system and update > developer Options > USB debugging.

 3. Continue the installation on the Android device.
 After the installation is complete, you can view the content captured by a camera and the inference result.

     ![result](../images/lite_quick_start_app_result.png)